 This leaves traditional brick and mortar storefronts largely irrelevant.
 Yes, it’s still important to work with experienced agents but they don’t need a shopfront in your suburb to get the best price for your property.

 - Top 10 questions to ask your real estate agent when selling your home

 - How much does it cost to sell a house in Australia?

 - Exposed: Real estate commissions in NSW & VIC

-At Upside, we charge a fixed fee of $8,900 for private treaty and $9,700 for auction to manage everything from photography and marketing to open homes and liaising with buyers.
+At Upside, we charge a fixed fee to manage everything from photography and marketing to open homes and liaising with buyers.
 Our real estate agents are also paid bonuses (by us, not you) based on the level of service, not just the sale price.